atul1503/Knowledge/JetPack Compose.md

    Here, you can see that the composables are able to view the value of the `_age` mutable state object with `viewModel.age.value` as `age` is just a variable that is pointing to `_age` object itself.
    The `_age` mutable state object views this that `SecondGreeting` composable reads its value, so whenever `_age.value` is changed, it re-composes the `SecondGreeting` composable.

+For each activity, you can keep seperate view models.

 ## How to perform basic layouts

 ### For custom positioning of children inside a parent, use `Box` and put its children inside it.